 Servicing Templestowe, Doncaster, East Doncaster, Bulleen, Eltham, North Balwyn and Warrandyte.

-Vets on Parker recommends that dogs and cats be de-sexed between five and six months of age.
+Vets on Parker recommends de-sexing male and female cats at 12-16 weeks of age, and male and female dogs 6-13 months of age.
 We perform castration and speying procedures in a sterile environment and provide your pet with high quality pain relief and human grade anaesthetics for maximum comfort.
 Pain relief is administered before and after your pet’s de-sexing surgery and can usually be taken home to be given on the days following the surgery.

 The pet de-sexing procedure